 - SiteGround – I’ve been blogging since blogging was invented, which means I’ve used dozens of different web hosts.
 A bad host will try to squeeze as many sites on one server as possible, slowing everyone down.
 And if you have a post go viral?
 A bad host will shut your site down.
 SiteGround is different than the rest.
 Not only do they run their business the right way, but their customer service is excellent too.
 Full disclosure: I don’t currently have any sites with SiteGround because my traffic needs grew, but they’re the best host on the market for new blogs.
 And if you don’t love your current host, SiteGround will move your existing site for free.

-- The Complete Sticky Blogging System – This is my 4-week training program that walks you through everything you need to convert your readers to true fans, using nothing more than a regular ol’ blog post.
+- Sticky Blogging – This is my 4-week training program that walks you through everything you need to convert your readers to true fans, using nothing more than a regular ol’ blog post.
 Registration opens just 2-3 times a year, so drop me an email to be the first to know next time registration opens.

 - Grammarly – This is an awesome spelling and grammar checker that catches typos in everything you write in your web browser, from WordPress to Facebook to Gmail.
 Plus, it’s completely free.